vlladin/cohort-six/program-guide/program-details.md

 - optional in-person meetups
 - project documentation guidance

-Learn more about EPF and the previous cohort in the [fifth cohort recap]
+Learn more about EPF and the previous cohort in the [fifth cohort recap](https://blog.ethereum.org/2025/04/10/epf-5-recap) and [intro town hall](https://www.youtube.com/watch?v=nrwKxyBIYYk).

 ## Who is it for?